Culling Photos

 Categories:

 A photo culling application is specialized software designed to assist photographers in efficiently reviewing, organizing, and selecting the most suitable images from a photo shoot.
-RawCull supports Focus Peaking and Focus Points.
+RawCull supports Focus Peaking, Focus Points, Sharpness Scoring and Similarity Indexing.

 Persistent Marking and Session Recovery